Nili N. Alai, MD, FAAD

 - What are possible side effects of microdermabrasion?

 - What home remedies can produce results like microdermabrasion?

 - What is the average cost of professional microdermabrasion?

 - Where can people get more information on microdermabrasion?

 - Find a local Doctor in your town

 Who should consider microdermabrasion?

-Microdermabrasion is very useful for people with dull or sallow skin, mild acne, acne discoloration, pick marks, and very superficial acne scars.
-Microdermabrasion may be a good treatment option for patients with superficial skin problems and busy lifestyles.
-Individuals with deeper acne scars may expect a much longer series of treatments or likely benefit from physician-performed surgical dermabrasion or laser resurfacing.
+Microdermabrasion is somewhat useful for people with dull or sallow skin, mild acne, acne discoloration, pick marks, and very superficial acne scars.
+Microdermabrasion may be a good treatment option for patients with superficial skin problems and busy lifestyles who are looking for minimal benefits with virtually no side effects or downtime.
+Individuals with deeper acne scars may expect a much longer series of treatments or likely benefit from physician-performed surgical dermabrasion, chemical peeling or laser resurfacing.